Unlike traditional, retrospective audits or consultancy,

 With a strong board relationship, internal auditors can help the board spot new risks early

-The Institute of Internal Auditors is the globally recognized professional body and standard-setting authority for the internal audit profession.
+The Institute of Internal Auditors (IIA) is the globally recognized professional body and standard-setting authority for the internal audit profession.
 The IIA provides leadership, education, certification, and research to professionals engaged in evaluating organizational operations, governance, risk management, and control processes.

 The Institute of Internal Auditors Singapore, an affiliate of IIA Global, is the only professional body in Singapore dedicated to the advancement and interests of the internal audit profession.